Note: My Web pages are best viewed with style sheets enabled. |

 Unrated |

 This was originally written about the excessive sizes of Netscape Communicator versions.
-(If you like Netscape, consider upgrading to Mozilla, which provides the open-source basis upon which Netscape was developed.
-Newer versions of Netscape are merely repackaged and relabeled versions of Mozilla.)
-However, this applies to other software products.
+(If you liked Netscape, consider upgrading to SeaMonkey, which uses the open-source basis upon which Netscape was developed.)
+However, this page applies to other software products.

 After my employer distributed Netscape 4.7 for use at work late in 1999, I found it to be satisfactory.
 So I thought I would install it on my home PC.
 The installation file was over 18 MB.
 With a 33.6 KBps modem (which is what I had then), that would be over 70 minutes to download — if my modem, Netscape's server, and all intermediate points were to operate at full speed.
 Instead, because I find that a server connection established via Netscape often fails when I have a long-running download, I downloaded at work via a T1 line.
 (For long-running downloads at home, I prefer to use WS_FTP.)
 It still took over 10 minutes, indicating Internet delays that could have increased my download time at home to two hours or more.
 I then moved the file to a ZIP disc (instead of 13 floppies) to take home.